| Title: | Read and Write '.gltf' and '.glb' Files |

 transformations in their nodes.
 Those transformations

-correspond to RGL par3d("userMatrix")
+correspond to RGL par3d("userMatrix") settings in

 subscenes and can sometimes be directly imported as such.